School of Science, Mathematics and Engineering

 To participate in the Science, Mathematics and Engineering (SME) Symposium, you must apply online by emailing a submission to firstname.lastname@example.org.

 The subject line of your email should be formatted as "Submission-YourLastName."
 In the body of the email, provide a brief cover letter.
-Finally, attach the submission form, making sure to include the following:
+Finally, attach the submission form (PDF), making sure to include the following:

 - Name of Participant(s)